 If you are not currently using a wine hydrometer, I would suggest that you might consider using one in the future.
 While it may be a little intimidating at first, once you use one you'll soon discover that there is not much to it.
 The benefit is the hydrometer allows you to have much more control over your batches.
 With the hydrometer you can control the alcohol content of your wines, monitor the fermentation's progress, as well as determine when the wine is actually done fermenting.

 If you find this article useful, you may want to read “What the Different Hydrometer Scales Mean”.
 Want to start making wine?
-Check out our selection of quality wine making equipment and wine making supplies.
+Check out our selection of quality wine making supplies and wine making ingredients.

 Ed Kraus is a 3rd generation home brewer/winemaker and has been an owner of E. C. Kraus since 1999.
 He has been helping individuals make better wine and beer for over 25 years.